Juan-Rivera/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+[ANSWER]The DOM stands for Document Object Model, it is a data structure that contains every element in order on the page.
 2. What is an event?
+[ANSWER]An event is anything that happens on a page (AKA a trigger), for example anyime you click a button or a link or when you hover your mouse over an element.
 3. What is an event listener?
+[ANSWER]An event listener is essentially a method that 'listens' to specific events and fires a callback when that event occurs.
 4. Why would we convert a NodeList into an Array?
+[ANSWER]We would convert it into an Array so that we can use the array methods for the NodeLists creating more functionality.
 5. What is a component?
+[ANSWER]Components are reusable pieces of code that can be used to build elements including the fumctionality AND styling.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account